The city of Tainan lies along the southeastern coast of the island nation of Taiwan. The city stands as one of Taiwan’s historical centers.

 Or, if you time your visit right, you can witness the Tainan Lantern Festival, which releases thousands of paper lanterns of all shapes, sizes, and figures into a night sky you will never forget.

 To help you decide what to do during your visit, we’ve put together this list of the ultimate things to do in Tainan.

 From Anping Fort to million-kilogram mountains of salt, here’s what we recommend.

 1. Sicao Green Tunnel – Tainan

 One of the most beautiful places to visit in Tainan is the Sicao Green Tunnel.
-The tunnel is actually a 750 meter long section of canal which passes through densely grown mangroves.
+The tunnel is actually a 750-meter long section of canal that passes through densely grown mangroves.